Bazzly/Ntech-npower/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-We have to redesign the above image. the project is not target at a mobile device for a start because this is a beginner project which member of the team need to be taught basic HTML and CSS by the team lead.
+We have to redesign the above image. the project is not a responsive website for now, because this is a beginner project which member of the team need to be taught basic HTML and CSS by the team lead.

 Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <p align="right">(<a href="#top">back to top</a>)</p>